KISTI-KONI/ReadingList/README.md

 # Reading List
-Reading List for Building LLMs and its peripherals.
+Reading list on techniques for building a large language model